Old Southeast Church (Brewster, New York)

 The Old Southeast Church is located at the end of a short dirt road leading from NY 22 in the Town of Southeast, New York, United States, a few miles north of the village of Brewster.
 It is a wooden building formerly used by a Presbyterian congregation.
 Built in the late 18th century and later modified following a fire, it is the oldest house of worship in Putnam County.
 Today many of its materials are intact but it is the subject of ongoing preservation efforts.

 It and a small one-room schoolhouse nearby are the few remaining buildings from the former hamlet of Doanesburgh, once the commercial center of eastern Putnam County.
 In 1972 it was listed on the National Register of Historic Places, the first property in the county to be so listed.
-It is currently owned by the Landmarks Preservation Society of Southeast and used occasionally as a cultural center.
+It is currently owned by the Landmarks Preservation Society of Southeast and is used occasionally as a cultural center.